per1234/esparto/api_cycle.md

 _Typical reason for "hooking" into this lifecycle callback:_

 * take automatic action on change of Configuration Item (via any cause) e.g. change a flashing LED rate
-* keep user code "in step" with CIs whuch are changed by external source and not ser code itself
+* keep user code "in step" with CIs which are changed by external source and not user code itself

 _Actions / responses required by your code:_ none